 - Once you are done with this, give the original copy along with translated copy to your Kafeel or Government Relations Officer of your Company.
 He will submit it to the Jawazat.
 Once all the documents are submitted, it will not take long to renew the Iqama.

 - These documents are required every year when your dependents have to renew the Iqama.

 - If a girl exceeds 25 years of age or has completed her education but she is unmarried, you can hold her under your sponsorship.
 You just need to write a certificate on a simple paper in Arabic that your daughter is still unmarried, so please allow her to be under your sponsorship.
-In most of the cases, government relations officer of your company don’t even ask for such document.
-He prepares it himself and asks you just to sign it.
+In order to renew Iqama of your dependent who is above 18 years, you will have to do "Fasil" of Iqama.
+The detailed procedure to do Fasil has been explained below.

 - However, it is very important that finger prints of your dependent are in the database of MOI.
 You can check if the finger prints have been scanned by your dependent through this link.